ben-miles/Minimal-Pixel/README.md

 ## Credits

-- Minimal-Pixel uses the font [PixelMix](https://www.dafont.com/pixelmix.font), made by [Andrew Tyler](https://andrewtyler.gumroad.com/).
+- Minimal-Pixel uses the font [_PixelMix_](https://www.dafont.com/pixelmix.font), made by [Andrew Tyler](https://andrewtyler.gumroad.com/).
+- The photo in the screenshots is [_A black and white photo of a river with a tree in the middle_](https://www.pexels.com/photo/a-black-and-white-photo-of-a-river-with-a-tree-in-the-middle-27585248/), by [Jeremy Bishop](https://www.pexels.com/@jeremy-bishop-1260133/).